opensearch-project/documentation-website/_tuning-your-cluster/index.md

 ## (Advanced) Step 6: Configure shard allocation awareness or forced awareness

-To futher fine-tune your shard allocation, you can set custom node attributes for shard allocation awareness or forced awareness.
+To further fine-tune your shard allocation, you can set custom node attributes for shard allocation awareness or forced awareness.

 ### Shard allocation awareness